qzhang503/proteoQ/README.md

 as a different `seed`, and/or a different range of `range_log2r` etc.
 However, the one-size-fit-all attempt may remain inadequate when the number of samples is relatively large.
-The `proteoQ` allows users to *focus* fit aganist selected samples.
+The `proteoQ` allows users to *focus* fit against selected samples.
 This is again the job of argument `col_select`.
 Let’s say we want to re-fit the `log2FC` for samples `W2.BI.TR2.TMT1` and `W2.BI.TR2.TMT2`.
 We simply add a column, which I named it `Select_sub`, to `expt_smry.xlsx` with the sample entries for